 UGC galleries vs review widgets: do you need both?

-Brands often treat UGC galleries and review widgets as competing line items, pick one, save money.
+Brands often treat UGC galleries and review widgets as competing line items: pick one, save the money.
 That misreads what each does.
-They answer different questions a shopper has, and a shopper near a decision usually has both.
+They answer different questions, and a shopper near a decision usually has both questions open at once.

 A review widget collects and displays verdicts: a star rating, written opinions, an aggregate score.
-A UGC gallery collects and displays visual proof, customer photos and videos showing the product in the real world.
-One is judgement; the other is evidence.
+A UGC gallery collects and displays visual proof: customer photos and videos showing the product in the real world.
+One is judgement, the other is evidence, and they do not substitute for each other.

 Review widget